 Details on the Law Review Summer Competition

-Students of the Georgia State University College of Law become members of Law Review by invitation based on exceptional academic standing or performance in a rigorous annual Writing Competition.
+Georgia State University College of Law students become members of Law Review by invitation based on exceptional academic standing, or performance in a rigorous annual Writing Competition.
 Law Review participation provides an intensive educational experience beyond the basic law school curriculum by enhancing analytical, organizational, and writing skills.
 These qualities are highly respected by members of the legal community and are regarded as essential to the successful practice of law.

 Students are eligible for Law Review after they have completed their required first-year classes (for part and full-time students, when you receive your first ranking).
 Additionally, every student on Law Review generally must devote four consecutive semesters to Law Review.
 The Law Review board may grant at least four waivers for students who are graduating three semesters after joining Law Review, with the understanding that those students may have extra work to complete during the summer before graduation.

 Selection for Law Review is done in the following manner: